 Indian food is most delicious food in the world!
 Okay, maybe not the sole winner among food around the world, but Indian dishes are definitely some of the most loved snacks and dinners in the world.

 Street food in India is a delight to the senses – from Indian Chaat, to Indian fast food, from Indian chicken curry to kachori.
-I’ve asked a few friends of mine to talk about their best Indian food, from Indian restaurants to street vendors across the length and breadth of the country.
-So here goes – mouth watering, delicious, lip smacking Indian food!
+I’ve asked a few friends of mine to talk about their favortie Indian food, from best Indian restaurants to street vendors across the length and breadth of the country.
+So here goes – mouth-watering, delicious, lip-smacking Indian food!

-Amritsari Fish Fry
+1. Amritsari Fish Fry in Punjab

 By Sarah from A Social Nomad